Arpana-Sitoula/Snake-Game/README.md

 ## Credits & Resources

-All resources, including 3D models and textures, are used exclusively for educational and study purposes.
+All resources, including 3D models, textures and audios, are used exclusively for educational and study purposes.